-- Assist the Board to discharge fiduciary responsibilities with regard to the Company's accounting, control and reporting practices by monitoring the internal control environment and management over corporate assets; - ii.
-Review and recommend to the Board the adoption of the Company's annual and half-yearly financial statements; - iii.
-Review internal controls and any changes thereto approved and submitted by the Company's Chief Financial Officer; - Provide assurance regarding the quality and reliability of financial information used by the Board; - v.
-Review the Company's risk management policies and internal control processes; - vi.
-Liaise with and review the performance of the external auditor, who is invited to attend Audit Committee meetings to report on audit findings and other financial and control matters; and - vii.
-Ensure that information systems, processes and technology are reviewed periodically for future sustainability and the adequacy of controls.
+- i. assist the Board to discharge fiduciary responsibilities with regard to the Company's accounting, control and reporting practices by monitoring the internal control environment and management over corporate assets; - ii. review and recommend to the Board the adoption of the Company's annual and half-yearly financial statements, - iii. review internal controls and any changes thereto approved and submitted by the Company's Chief Financial Officer; - iv. provide assurance regarding the quality and reliability of financial information used by the Board;

+- v. review the Company's risk management policies and internal control processes; - vi. liaise with and review the performance of the external auditor, who is invited to attend Audit Committee meetings to report on audit findings and other financial and control matters: and - vii. ensure that information systems, processes and technology are reviewed periodically for future sustainability and the adequacy of controls.

-Three Audit Committee meetings were held during the year with all members attending, together with the Managing Director and Chief Financial Officer.
+Four Audit Committee Meetings were held during the year with the Managing Director and Chief Financial Officer also attending.
 In addition to these meetings the Chairman of the Audit Committee met periodically with management and the external auditors.